xrjvn/cp317a-group25-carrentalsystem/docs/milestone02.md

 - **Conversation / Confirmation:** Provide notes and acceptance criteria for each story to align team understanding and testing criteria.
 - **Status:** Initially “Not Started” for all stories; to be updated in later milestones.

-The complete backlog with full user stories and details is included in the Excel file **`ProductBacklog.xlsx`**.
+The complete backlog with full user stories and details is included in the Excel file **`Group25-ProductBacklog.xlsx`**.

 ---